lharris421/bayesian_final_proj/README.md

 We have structured the repository as follows:

-- The folder 'logistic_regression' contains all the relevant code for the current project
+- The folder `logistic_regression` contains all the relevant code for the current project
 - Within the logistic_regression folder we have the following folders and scripts:
     - normal_approx